AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 The [!UICONTROL Widget library] contains two tabs, [!UICONTROL Standard] and [!UICONTROL Custom].

-* The **[!UICONTROL Standard]** tab contains widgets created by Adobe and allows you update your dashboard using these standard metrics.
-To learn more about adding standard widgets to your dashboard, see the [standard widgets](#standard-widgets) seciton in this guide.
+* The **[!UICONTROL Standard]** tab contains widgets created by Adobe and allows you to update your dashboard using these standard metrics.
+To learn more about adding standard widgets to your dashboard, see the [standard widgets](#standard-widgets) section in this guide.
 * The **[!UICONTROL Custom]** tab allows you to create and share widgets within your organization.
 For complete steps to creating your own widgets, please refer to the [custom widgets](#custom-widgets) section in this guide.

 ![](images/customization/widget-library.png)